bacalhau-project/bacalhau/docs/intro.md

 📚 Bacalhau operates at scale over parallel jobs.
 You can batch process petabytes (quadrillion bytes) of data.

-## Fast Track ⏱️
+## Quick Start ⏱️

-Understand Bacalhau in 1 minute
+> Understand Bacalhau in 1 minute

 Install the bacalhau client: